rgknp/AIDayLabs/lab03.3_manage_conda_envs_in_aml/0_README.md

 In the context of Python, Conda is similar to `pip` and can be used to install and update Python packages, but Conda goes beyond that and can also install library dependencies outside of Python, such as C++ dependencies.

-With Azure ML Workbench projects, we use Docker for managing system requirements and dependencies between compute environments (local, remote, Spark).
+With AML projects, we use Docker for managing system requirements and dependencies between compute environments (local, remote, Spark).
 Within Docker itself, we use Conda to manage Python dependencies for a given project.
 We use the command line `conda` command to interact with `conda` (in the case of Python, we also have some control in Jupyter Notebooks)

 CRITICAL NOTE: By default, conda is not used for local script runs -- local runs by default will use the `root` python environment instead.
 This can problems if we work on multiple projects, as different projects may have different types of dependencies.
 As a general rule, it is better to use Docker even when working locally.

-Open the Workbench and create a new project called `hello_bootcamp`, make it a blank project and place it in the `Documents` folder.
+Open Workbench and create a new project called `hello_bootcamp`, make it a blank project and place it in the `Documents` folder.
 Open the project and go to **File > Open Command Prompt** to access the command line from within the project parent folder.
 Type `python`, then in the python console paste this in:

 ```
 import sys